Tolu161/Manufacturing-Work-Order-Generator---Knowledge-Injection-and-Distillation/README.md

 # Manufacturing-Work-Order-Generator---Knowledge-Injection-and-Distillation

-This model predicts the severity level (Low, Medium, High) of a maintenance issue based on its description and location.
+- This model predicts the severity level (Low, Medium, High) of a maintenance issue based on its description and location.

-It fine-tunes DistilBERT using LoRA to classify issues efficiently with fewer trainable parameters.
+- It fine-tunes DistilBERT using LoRA to classify issues efficiently with fewer trainable parameters.

-The output helps prioritize maintenance tasks by assessing the urgency of different failures in the manufacturing process.
+- The output helps prioritize maintenance tasks by assessing the urgency of different failures in the manufacturing process.

-Given an issue it can predict the severity and allocate a solution.
+- Given an issue it can predict the severity and allocate a solution.

+1️. data.py → Generates synthetic maintenance logs and saves them to maintenance_logs.csv.

+2️. train_teacher.py → Trains the large teacher model (bert-base-uncased).

+3️. train_lora.py → Fine-tunes the LoRA-adapted smaller model (distilbert-base-uncased).

+4️. distill_model.py → Transfers knowledge from the teacher to the student model.

+5️. inference.py → Runs inference on new maintenance issues to predict severity and generate work orders.

 LoRA - Low Rank Adapter :